mmcdermott/MEDS_transforms/AUMC_Example/README.md

 - How should we deal with `registeredat` and `updatedat`?
 - We **IGNORE** several flags for the `drugitems` -- this may be a mistake!
 - When is the administered dose recorded?
 Is this done after the fact?

-### Pre-MEDS Processing

-If you wanted, some other processing could also be done here, such as: